Intel Core i5-12400F vs AMD Ryzen 7 5700X

 Frequently Asked Questions

-Intel Core i5-12400F excels if you value exceptional price-to-performance ratio for gaming.
-AMD Ryzen 7 5700X is better if you prioritize highly efficient 65w tdp design runs cooler than the 5800x.
-Pick based on your budget and daily use.
+Intel Core i5-12400F is the better choice if you prioritize exceptional price-to-performance ratio for gaming.
+AMD Ryzen 7 5700X wins if you value highly efficient 65w tdp design runs cooler than the 5800x.
+Both are rated highly (4.8★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure